Interactive Drawing Therapy

 Frauke Hobbs - Adelaide, South Australia

-Frauke brings with her over 30 years of experience in the human transformation field.
-She has studied, trained and worked in counselling, psychotherapy and group work in her native Germany and in Australia.
+Frauke is a clinically registered counsellor, psychotherapist and group facilitator.
+She brings with her over 30 years of experience in the human transformation field, which she developed in her native Germany and in Australia.
 Frauke has always had a passion for empowering people to reach their full potential by utilising a range of counselling and therapy approaches, including drama and action methods and Interactive Drawing Therapy (IDT).

-For the past 15 years Frauke has been active in counselling, case management, clinical and leadership roles in youth mental health and support programs.
-Here she has worked extensively with young people and families to help them manage and overcome life challenges and mental health issues.
-Frauke now works as a psychotherapist in private practice, providing person-centred counselling and psychotherapy services for young people (12 years up) and adults.
+Frauke discovered IDT 12 years ago while working in counselling, case management, clinical and leadership roles in youth mental health.
+IDT soon became her modality of choice in supporting young people and families to manage and overcome life challenges and mental health issues.
+In 2020 Frauke started working as a clinical counsellor in private practice, where she provides person-centred counselling and psychotherapy services for young people (12 years up) and adults.
 She is a clinical member of the Psychotherapy & Counselling Federation Australia (PACFA).

-As a member of an IDT Custodian group and as a research student at the University of Adelaide Frauke contributes to the development of Interactive Drawing Therapy (IDT) theory and practice, including the use and benefits of this unique expressive therapy modality in the recovery from trauma and trauma related symptoms.
+Frauke is an accredited IDT instructor and passionate about the ongoing development of Interactive Drawing Therapy (IDT) theory and practice, including the use and benefits of this unique expressive therapy modality in the recovery from trauma and trauma related symptoms.

 Dip Soc Pedagogy